Percival having fun at Oklahoma State Games

-Enid senior-to-be Bennett Percival didn’t feel any pressure playing for the Northwest team Tuesday at the Oklahoma State Baseball Games at David Allen Memorial Ballpark, even though there were reps from 18 college and four major league teams (Royals, Yankees, Padres and Cubs).
+ENID, Okla. — Enid senior-to-be Bennett Percival didn’t feel any pressure playing for the Northwest team Tuesday, June 20, 2023, at the Oklahoma State Baseball Games at David Allen Memorial Ballpark, even though there were reps from 18 college and four major league teams (Royals, Yankees, Padres and Cubs).

 “It’s just another game,” Percival said.
 “There’s always somebody watching you.”